 What is the difference between the 2D design Portfolio and the Drawing Portfolio?

 Class Tuition Fee: Early Bird Fee $675 before July, 1st, Regular Tuition Fee $700 .

 Materials Cost: approximately $200 - $250.
 Students use materials in different ways.
 Every year we have a few students who need more materials by December and others that have materials left over in May.
 There are no specific material requirements, so you can determine what you wish to use, and how much you want to spend.

 Tech Needs: High Speed Internet needed for fast transfer of large image files.
 Digital camera( if you cell phone takes good photos that is fine as well) for taking photographs of your work.

-REQUIRED Weekly Time Commitment: 15 hours minimum.
-The course is planned on a 15 HOUR work week schedule.
+REQUIRED Weekly Time Commitment: 11 hours minimum.
+The course is planned on a 11 HOUR work week schedule.
 Depending on the speed at which you work, you may end up spending more or less time.
 We do have a live weekly call, where I answer questions and students look at and discuss each other's work.
-The call will be on Monday's at 3:30 pm est. ( note: if needed to do a biweekly schedule with different days/time to accommodate more students schedules) A recording of the call is always posted for any students that are unable to make it live.
+A recording of the call is always posted for any students that are unable to make it live.
 Live calls are not required, but they are a great time for you to interact with your classmates as well as myself.
 Students always enjoy this time together.